danrot/master-thesis/05_conclusion.md

 system.
 Second, it would be interesting for labeling the versions, which is currently solved by just using a simple UUID.

-There are also a feature PHPCR shares with Git.
+There are also features PHPCR shares with Git.
 Both systems are storing the state of their content in the same way.
 They are just taking a snapshot and store this data somewhere.
 This has the advantage that recovering this data is quite fast, but it takes a lot more space.
-Git handles this a bit better, since it contains an garbage collection option, which allows to define at which age content should be archived into index files.
+Git handles this a bit better, since it contains an garbage collection option, which allows it to define at which age content should be archived into index files.
 These files are only storing the difference between different versions, and therefore save a lot of space on the hard drive.
 This would also be an interesting option for PHPCR.

 [^26]: <https://groups.google.com/forum/#!topic/symfony-cmf-devs/PDS5wDt8IxM>